-Probate is the court-supervised process of locating and determining the value of the assets owned in the individual name of a deceased person, referred to as a "decedent," paying the decedent's final bills and estate taxes and/or inheritance taxes (if any), and then distributing what's left of the decedent's assets to his or her heirs.
+Probate is the court-supervised process of authenticating a decedent's Last Will and Testament (if any); locating and determining the value of the decedent's assets; paying the decedent's final bills, estate taxes and/or inheritance taxes (if any); and then distributing what's left (if anything) to the decedent's rightful heirs.

-- Appointing a Personal Representative - Appointing a Personal Representative, also called an Executor or Administrator, to oversee the disposition of the estate;
+- Appointing a Personal Representative - The probate judge will need to appoint a Personal Representative, also called an Executor or Administrator, to oversee probate on behalf of the estate.

-- Locating the decedent's assets - Locating and protecting all of the decedent's assets;
+- Locating the decedent's assets - Once appointed, the Personal Representative will need to locate and protect all of the decedent's assets.

-- Determining date of death values - Figuring out the date of death values for all of the decedent's assets through account statements and appraisals;
+- Determining date of death values - The Personal Representative will need to determine the date of death values for all of the decedent's assets through account statements and appraisals.

-- Identifying known creditors - Locating all of the decedent's creditors and then notifying them of the decedent's death;
+- Identifying known creditors - The Personal Representative will need to determine all of the decedent's creditors and notify them of the death.

-- Publishing a notice in the newspaper - Publishing a notice in a local newspaper to notify any unknown creditors of the decedent's death;
+- Publishing a notice in the newspaper - The Personal Representative will need to publish a notice in a local newspaper to notify any unknown creditors of the decedent's death.

-- Paying bills - Paying all of the decedent's final bills;
+- Paying bills - The Personal Representative will need to pay all of the decedent's final bills.

-- Paying any estate taxes and/or inheritance taxes - If any estate taxes (federal and/or state) or inheritance taxes will be due, raising the cash necessary to pay the taxes and then paying them in a timely manner (usually within nine months of the decedent's date of death); and
+- Paying estate taxes and/or inheritance taxes - If any death taxes will be due, then the Personal Representative will need to raise the cash necessary to pay the taxes and then pay them in a timely manner (usually within nine months of the decedent's date of death); and

 - Distributing what's left to the beneficiaries - Only after all of the steps listed above have been completed can the Personal Representative distribute what is left of the decedent's assets to the beneficiaries named in the decedent's Last Will (if any), or, if the decedent did not sign a Last Will, then to the decedent's heirs at law.